 My next question for MegaFood was the difference between the Adult B-Centered–the ingredient list looked pretty similar so why make two?
 And which to choose?
 After learning about methylation, the first difference became clear to me: Adult B-Centered has methylated forms of folate and B12 as well as the active form of B6; Balanced B Complex does not.

-The other major difference is that while Balanced B is a multivitamin supplement, containing organic kale from Foxy Organics, Adult B-Centered is a multivitamin and herbal supplement.
+The other major difference is that while Balanced B is a multivitamin supplement, containing organic kale, Adult B-Centered is a multivitamin and herbal supplement.
 It contains Lemon Balm, which is traditionally used to help restlessness, and Bacopa, which supports healthy cognitive function.*

 My B Vitamin Supplement Picks